ddolab/computing-resources-guide/README.md

     > **Note**

-    > This can have different implications depending on julia version.
+    > This can have different implications depending on Julia version.
 Always check the documentation for the version you are using.